• Skip to primary navigation

 • Make sure your eggs are at room temperature before you start baking.
 The butter can be cold for this recipe, as you are going to melt it anyway.
 It will just take slightly longer to melt.

-• You can replace the light brown sugar in the pecan topping with caster sugar or granulated sugar if you prefer, or if that's all you have.
+• You can replace the light brown soft sugar with caster sugar or granulated sugar if you prefer, or if that's all you have.

 • If you don't want to use maple syrup for the pecan topping, you can also use golden syrup, honey or agave nectar.

-• I used unsalted butter for this recipe.
+• I used unsalted block butter for this recipe, not a baking spread or margarine.

 • For teaspoon (tsp) and tablespoon (tbsp) measurements, please use measuring spoons and not the type of spoons you eat with.
 Again this will ensure accuracy and provide the best results.